Nick Lockett is a barrister and solicitor-partner with ADL Solicitors of Cannon Street, London as well as an experienced arbitrator.

 He was also the first barrister to persuade the High Court to allow service of proceedings solely over the internet, something that has now become commonplace.

-In 2002, he was headhunted by top US law-firm Sidley & Austin to head up the Internet, Commercial Litigation and Intellectual Property department when he also re-qualified as a solicitor.
+In the late 1990s, he was headhunted by top US law-firm Sidley & Austin to head up the Internet, Commercial Litigation and Intellectual Property department which means that he also had to qualify as a solicitor.

 Shortly before joining Sidley & Austin, he had written the first European book on Internet law and had advised on, and been counsel in a number of the early internet cases.